makstyle119/gen-ai-essentials/README.md

 **Q7- What Is vector and error in regression ?** <br />
 **A7-** **vector** is a line that connects two points. **error** is the distance between the actual value and the predicted value.

+**Q8- What is Classification ?** <br />
+**A8- Classification** is a process of finding a function to divide a labeled dataset into classes/categories. <br />
+there are few classification algorithms:
+- Logistic Regression
+- Decision Trees/Random Forest
+- Neural Bayes
+- K-Nearest Neighbors (KNN)
+- Support Vector Machines (SVM)

+**Q9- What is Clustering ?** <br />
+**A9- Clustering** is a process of grouping similar unlabeled data points together. <br />
+there are few clustering algorithms:
+- K-Means
+- K-Medoids
+- Density Based
+- Hierarchical Clustering